hamlim/mdx/docs/index.md

 ### Markdown for the component era

-MDX is an authorable format that lets you seamlessly use JSX in your Markdown documents.
-You can import components, like interactive charts or notifs, and embed them within your content.
+MDX is an authorable format that lets you seamlessly use [JSX][] in your Markdown documents.
+You can import components, like interactive charts or alerts, and embed them within your content.
 This makes writing long-form content with components a blast :rocket:.